 Mutiny of Kong Youde, Li Jiucheng, Geng Zhongming & Shang Kexi

 During the winter, at Dengzhou of Shandong, Kong Youde killed "zong bing" Zhang Dake and drove off "xun hu" Sun Yuanhua.
 The mutiny occured as a result of Kong Youde & Li Jiucheng being dispatched by Sun Yuanhua to Manchuria for giving relief to the Dalinghe Siege.
-At Wuqiao of Hebei Prov, the two, with 800 cavalry, pillaged villagers for food and then decided on a return to Shandong Prov for rebelling against Sun Yuanhua the Ming sub-governor for the Deng-Lai [Dengzhou-Laizhou] area.
-Rebels sacked Linyi, Lingxian, Shanghe, and Qingcheng, i.e., counties to the north and east of Jinan.
-In Jan 1632, Kong Youde sacked Dengzhou [coastal Penglai of Shandong] and declared himself "du yuanshuai", i.e. govornor-marshal equivalent.
+At Wuqiao of today's Hebei Prov, the two, with 800 cavalry, pillaged villagers for food and then decided on returning to Shandong Prov for rebelling against Sun Yuanhua Ming sub-governor for the Deng-Lai [Dengzhou-Laizhou] area.
+The rebels sacked Linyi, Lingxian, Shanghe, and Qingcheng, i.e., counties to the north and east of today's Ji'nan.
+In Jan 1632, Kong Youde sacked Dengzhou [coastal Penglai of Shandong] and declared himself "du yuanshuai", i.e., a govornor-marshal equivalent.